Product code: UMP-01

 - Meals as mentioned in itinerary [B=Breakfast, L=Lunch,D=Dinner]

 - Drinking water

 - Accommodation in Mae Sot before and after the tour

-- Beverages (apart from water which is provided)
+- Snacks and Beverages (apart from water which is provided)

 - Tips or gratuities (optional)

 Note: this program is a sample itinerary only and can vary slightly depending of the season and other circumstances.
 We reserve the right to change the program according to local situation.